sltptr/lessrss/README.md

 ### Motivation

-Having used a feed reader for the better part of a year, I wanted to see if RSS could be augmented with a simple recommender system that could highlight the content I find more interesting.
+Having used a feed reader for the better part of a year, I wanted to see if RSS could be augmented with a recommender system that could highlight the content I find more interesting.
 LSS is that solution, just through click-tracking it learns to predict what items you would read by their titles.

 <div align="center">
   <img src="https://sltptr.github.io/static/lss/img/example.png"